-Merve Tabur is lecturer in Comparative Literature at Utrecht University.
-She also works as a researcher affiliated with the ERC-funded CoFutures project at the University of Oslo.
+Merve Tabur is a lecturer in Comparative Literature at Utrecht University and a researcher at CoFutures.

-Merve is a scholar of comparative literature and environmental humanities whose research examines representations of environmental destruction in speculative fiction, film, and the visual arts from the Middle East and its Anglophone diasporas.
+Merve is a scholar of comparative literature and environmental humanities whose research examines representations of environmental destruction in speculative fiction, film, and the visual arts from Southwest Asia and North Africa (SWANA).
 She works with Arabic, Turkish, and Anglophone sources that tackle issues such as climate change, extractivism, extinction, and environmental justice.
-Her research critically engages with the discourse of the Anthropocene and demonstrates how cultural production in the Middle East challenges and redefines universalist conceptualizations of the term.
-Her current book project examines conceptions of futurity and environmental justice in the Middle East from a comparative perspective.
+Her research critically engages with the discourse of the Anthropocene and demonstrates how cultural production in SWANA challenges and redefines universalist conceptualizations of the term.
+Her current book project examines conceptions of futurity and environmental justice in SWANA from a comparative perspective.

 Merve has received her Ph.D. in Comparative Literature from Penn State University, where she has taught comparative literature, world literature, English composition, and Arabic language courses.
-Before joining Utrecht University, she was a postdoctoral researcher in the Department of Culture Studies and Oriental Languages at the University of Oslo.
+Before joining Utrecht University, she was a postdoctoral researcher in the European Research Council-funded CoFutures project (Department of Culture, Religion, Asian and Middle Eastern Studies, University of Oslo).
 She is a co-creator of the "Unraveling the Anthropocene: Race, Environment, and Pandemic" podcast series, run by the Liberal Arts Collective at Penn State.
 Merve has also translated academic books and articles on topics such as gender politics, cultural history, and literary theory.

 Education